mkenigs/MSDNet/README.md

 * msd: run `./getMSD.sh` after editing `settings.py`

 # Project Structure
-* normalize.sql:
+* normalizeMSD.sql:
-  * Normalizes common voice data set and loads into sqlserver
+  * Normalizes MSD dataset and loads into sqlserver
+* main.py
+  * Runs all the scripts needed to setup the neural word embedding dictionary, requests subset of data from SQL server, and trains the neural network.
 * frontend:
-  * Input: mp3, list of sentences from common voice data set
+  * Input: Selected list of features for the neural network's training data
-  * Output: classification of mp3
-  * Uses JS or PHP to SELECT subset from SQL database.
-Sends subset to neural net.
-Waits for neural net to train.
-Sends neural net mp3 and list of sentences, gets classification back
+  * Output: Prediction for year in which song was written
+  * Uses Tensorboard as front end with check boxes to select desired features for training data.
+Python backend parses input and requests from SQL server a subset of data based on the specified criteria.
+The subset of data is then forwarded through a fully-connected neural net.
+The neural network trains and learns to predict the year in which an input song was written.

 * Neural net:
-  * Input 1: subset
+  * Input 1: subset of training data about song information
-  * Output 1: nothing, but trains on subset
+  * Output 1: a trained neural network model
-  * Input 2: mp3 and list of sentences
+  * Input 2: subset of test data about song information
-  * Output 2: classification
+  * Output 2: classification (predicted year), and a log used for visualization with Tensorboard.